evmcnb/quartz/content/Full/Psychiatric History Taking.md

 - _“What do you think the cause of the problem is?”_
 - _“Do you think you have a problem at the moment?”_
-- _“Do you feel you need help with your problem?”_
+- _“Do you feel you need help with your problem?
+What do your family/friends think?”_

-## To Complete the Exam
+## To Complete the History

 - **Summarise** your findings.
 - **Explain** to the patient that the examination is now **finished**.